 Environmental Reporting Annual Environmental Management Report (AEMR) Yes (i) The Applicant shall, throughout the life of the mine and for a period of at least five years after the completion of ore processing operations, prepare and submit an Annual Environmental Management Report (AEMR) to the Director-General.
 The AEMR shall review the performance of the mine against the environmental management plans (refer condition 3.2), Mining Operations Plan (refer condition 2.1), the conditions of this consent, and other licences and approvals relating to the mine.
-To enable ready comparison with EIS predictions, diagrams and tables, the report shall include, but not be limited to, the following matters: Meeting Agenda 31 March 2004 Annual Environmental Management Report Meeting Letter from DIPNR re Amended Submission Date for AEMR, 6 Dec 2004 July 2004 A meeting was held with of the Mining, Rehabilitation and Environmental Management Process Committee (MREM on 31 March 2004 to discuss the Annual Environment Management Report.
-The participants included DM EPA, DLWC, Councils, Dam Safety Committer representatives, National Parks and Lands representatives January 2005 The AEMR is being prepared for submission to the Director-General in early 2005.
-June 2005 The AEMR was prepared and submitted to in March 2005 December 2005 The AEMR is being prepared for submission to the Director-General in early 2005. a) an annual compliance audit of the performance of the project against conditions of this consent and statutory approvals; b) a review of the effectiveness of the environmental management of the mine in terms of EPA, DLWC, DMR, NPWS, NSW Fisheries, and BSC requirements; c) results of all environmental monitoring required under this consent or other approvals, which includes interpretation and discussion by a suitably qualified person; d) from results of fauna monitoring, records of any fauna deaths due to mine operations; e) a listing of any variations obtained to approvals applicable to the subject area during the previous year; f) the outcome of the water budget for the year and the quantity of water used from water storages and Bland Creek palaeochannel borefield; g) rehabilitation report; h) environmental management targets and strategies for the next vear.
-Annual Environmental Management Report 2003-2004 Yes January 2005 The first AEMR will be prepared for the January December 2004 period in accordance with requirements of this condition.
-The AEMR is due submission in early 2005.
-June 2005 The AEMR 2003-2004 was submitted to the relev authorities in March 2005.
-Barrick provided a presentat to the authorities on the AEMR in March 2005.
-The AEI addressed all the components of MCoA 9.2(i)(a)-(h).
-December 2005 The AEMR for January to December 2005 is be prepared for submission in 1 st quarter 2006.
+To enable ready comparison with EIS predictions, diagrams and tables, the report shall include, but not be limited to, the following matters: Meeting Agenda 31 March 2004 Annual Environmental Management Report Meeting Letter from DIPNR re Amended Submission Date for AEMR, 6 Dec 2004 2005 Annual Environmental Management Report, submitted 23 March 2006 July 2004 A meeting was held with of the Mining, Rehabilitation and Environmental Management Process Committee (MREMP on 31 March 2004 to discuss the Annual Environmental Management Report.
+The participants included DMR EPA, DLWC, Councils, Dam Safety Committee representatives, National Parks and Lands representatives January 2005 The AEMR is being prepared for submission to the Director-General in early 2005.
+June 2005 The AEMR was prepared and submitted to in March 2005.
+December 2005 The AEMR is being prepared for submission to the Director-General in early 2006.
+June 2006 The 2005 AEMR was prepared and submitted to the Director-General on 23 March 2006. against conditions of this consent and statutory approvals; b) a review of the effectiveness of the environmental management of the mine in terms of EPA, DLWC, DMR, NPWS, NSW Fisheries, and RSC requirements: Annual Environmental Management Report 2003-2004 2005 Annual Environmental Management Report, submitted 23 March 2006 Yes January 2005 The first AEMR will be prepared for the January December 2004 period in accordance with the requirements of this condition.
+The AEMR is due for submission in early 2005.
+June 2005 The AEMR 2003-2004 was submitted to the releval authorities in March 2005.
+Barrick provided a presentation to the authorities on the AEMR in March 2005.
+The AEM addressed all the components of MCoA 9.2(i)(a)-(h).
+December 2005 The AEMR for January to December 2005 is being prepared for submission in 1st quarter 2006.
+June 2006 The 2005 AEMR addressed all the components of MCoB 9.2(i)(a)-(h).